This document is for a development version of Ceph.

 Place a host in and out of maintenance mode (stops all Ceph daemons on host):

-Where the force flag when entering maintenance allows the user to bypass warnings (but not alerts)
+--force flag allows the user to bypass warnings (but not alerts).
+The

 Many hosts can be added at once using